JordanHiggins777/Engineering_4_NoteBook/README.md

 ## Objective:
 write code that functions as a six sided die.
 ## Prossess:
+First things first, google "python dice roller" youll find various snipbits of code that work but you might have to make some changes for sake of simplicity.
 ## Code Explanation:
 ## Problems and Solutions:
 ## Diagram:
 ## Reflection:
+This was the first coding assignment of the year,in that you code a simple dice roller.
+This assignment will introduce to you basic inputs, and randomizers.
+Looking back this assignment wasnt too hard and its a good way to dip your toes into coding at the begining of the year.
 ## Resources:
 https://www.pythonforbeginners.com/code-snippets-source-code/game-rolling-the-dice